Academic Regulations and Information: Bachelor’s Programs

 The Academic Alert System notifies affected course instructors, counselors, faculty advisors, coaches, and support staff of the record of institutional intervention on a need-to-know basis.
 Sharing of Academic Alert information beyond those faculty and staff with a direct interest in an individual student’s case is subject to the federal Family Educational Rights and Privacy Act (FERPA).

-Grading System: Virginia Wesleyan College uses a 4.0 grading system.
+Grading System: Virginia Wesleyan University uses a 4.0 grading system.
 The table below lists the letter grades that professors use, the meaning of each letter grade, and the number of quality points that each grade represents.
 Quality points are used to determine a student’s grade point average (GPA).
 The procedure for calculating a GPA is described below, under “Grade Point Averages.”

 |Letter Grade||Meaning||Quality Points per Sem.
 Hr.||Used to Calculate GPA|